dongjuns/dongjuns.github.io/_posts/2020-08-19-RoadDamageDetector.md

 ```

-There are 3 countries and four categories about damage on the global roads.
+There are 3 countries Czech, India and Japan, also four categories D00, D10, D20 and D40 about damage on the global roads.